ZdenekSrotyr/release-notes-generator/README.md

 The tool implements several optimizations to speed up tag searching, especially for repositories with many tags:

 1. **Efficient API Usage**:
-   - Retrieves only commits within the target date range first
+   - Directly searches most recent 100 tags without the need to fetch all commits first
-   - Only checks tags whose commits fall within the target period
+   - Sets time window to 30 days by default to capture more releases
-   - Limits tag fetching to recent tags (30 by default)
+   - Ensures end dates include the full day (23:59:59) to catch all changes

 2. **Smart Tag Filtering**:
-   - Uses SHA matching to connect tags with relevant commits
+   - Applies date filters directly to tags for more accurate results
-   - Avoids retrieving all tags when only recent ones are needed
+   - Uses more robust error handling for individual tag processing
-   - Reduces unnecessary API calls when searching for previous tags
+   - Provides detailed date range information in logs

 3. **Fallback Mechanisms**:
-   - Handles edge cases gracefully with intelligent fallbacks
+   - Handles problematic tags gracefully without failing the entire process
    - Provides detailed logging for troubleshooting

-These optimizations significantly reduce processing time, especially for organizations with many repositories or repositories with extensive tag histories.
+These optimizations significantly reduce processing time and improve reliability, especially for organizations with many repositories or repositories with extensive tag histories.

 ## Customizing Output